bookkeeping tax

 Part I: Income

-This is the section where you record your income for the year and is the start of the all-important (but possibly a little dry) “numbers and tallies bit” of the Schedule C Form.
+This is the section where you record your income for the year and is the start of the all-important “numbers and tallies bit” of the Schedule C Form.

 Part I: Income is the section on your 1040 Schedule C Form where you record everything you have made (otherwise known as your income or revenue) for the year.